-It may surprise you to learn that many everyday staples in the kitchen can serve as natural pesticides and for disease control.
-The U.S. Environmental Protection Agency classifies garlic and spicy pepper concentrates as biochemical pesticides, which means they do not harm the environment.
+It may surprise you to learn that many everyday staples in the kitchen can serve as natural pesticides for disease control.
+The U.S. Environmental Protection Agency classifies garlic, and spicy pepper concentrates as biochemical pesticides, which means they do not harm the environment.

-A good organic garden spray is easy to make.
-Here’s how:
+Using these simple everyday ingredients, a good organic garden spray is easy to make.

 Combine the following –